 S. No. Observation of the Statutory Auditor Management Replie S by Hon'ble High Court of Bombay.
 The matter is also under investigation by CBI.
 Banks & Financial institutions have filed legal suit against RPL before DRT/High Court Mumbai, making STC also a party to the case claiming Rs.
 47647 lacs.
 Also refer to Note No. 39, for matters other than RPL, as all these matters are sub-judice and/or under investigation of CBI and we are unable to comment upon the genuineness and effect of the same on the Financial Statements. i.e. Loben Trading Co.
 Pte Ltd, A Decree of Rs 6,247 Lacs has by Hon'ble Mumbai High Court STC against the dues from foreig Sweetland Trading Pte Ltd. As of RPL has gone into liquidation liquidator is appointed by Hon'ble Mumbai.
-The matter is also under i by CBI.
-Since it was a back to back and STC funds were not involved no provision is required against Banks & Financial institutions legal suit against RPL before DSTC also a party to the case of 47,647 Lacs, which STC is defending. peen passed in favour of gn buyer i.e. current date, and official e High Court investigation a transaction d, therefore, to the same. have filed DRT making claiming Rs.
+The matter is also under iby CBI.
+Since it was a back to back and STC funds were not involved no provision is required agains Banks & Financial institutions legal suit against RPL before DSTC also a party to the case of 47,647 Lacs, which STC is defending.
+Singapore . been passed in favour of gn buyer i.e. current date, and official e High Court nvestigation at transaction d, therefore, the same. have filed DRT making claiming Rs.
 3 Foreign Currency Receivables and Payables Currently, as per books of accounts, USD 3,149.35 lacs and Euros 20.90 lacs is receivable from its foreign buyers and USD 41.49 lacs and Pound 0.04 lacs is payable to its foreign suppliers.
 In nutshell, there are foreign buyers and creditors standing in the financials of STC which have not been revalued in the FY 2023-24.
 Thus, the Group has not complied with Ind AS 21 (regarding Effects of Changes in Foreign Exchange) by not revaluing the carrying amounts, in most cases, of foreign currency receivables and payables, which are under litigation/disputed.
-This observation has been since previous years.
-The corcomplied the requirements of I regarding effects of changes currency as on balance sl However, this pertains to callitigation and had been fully pearlier years and the carrying are under dispute.
-The comparing legal cases for such outstanding for both receivables and payables. mpany has IND AS 21, in foreign heet date. ises under provided in g amounts hy has filed g balances Therefore, we are unable to ascertain the potential impact on the financial statements, if any.
+Therefore, we are unable to ascertain the potential impact on complied the requirements of IND AS 21 regarding effects of changes in foreig currency as on balance sheet date However, this pertains to cases unde litigation and had been fully provided i earlier years and the carrying amount are under dispute.
+The company has file legal cases for such outstanding balance the financial statements, if any.
 4 Deferred tax Assets (Net) Refer Note No. 12, the Group has MAT credit of Rs.
 1616.96 The credit of MAT can be utili company in the subsequent mentioned in the table below.: lacs.
 Reversal of MAT credit was also raised by the CAG auditors for the FY 2020-21.
 But still the MAT credit has not A.Y. in which MAT credit was created Amount (₹ Lacs) been reversed and this has resulted into overstatement of profit by 1616.96 lacs and overstatement of Current assets by Rs.
 1616.96 lacs.
 2014-15 (Credit available up to Financial Year 31.03.2025) 401.08 2016-17 (Credit available up to Financial Year 31.03.2027) 758.82 2017-18 (Credit available up to Financial Year 31.03.2028) 187.91 2023-24 (Credit available up to Financial Year 31.03.2039) 269.15 Total 1,616.96 The MAT credit of Rs.
-1616.9 be adjusted against the tax liable normal provisions of the Incommunity 1961 which may arise in comin account of increased rental in pending OTS oility as per ne Tax Act, ng years on
+1616.9 be adjusted against the tax lial normal provisions of the Incor 1961 which may arise in comir account of increased rental in pending OTS oility as per ne Tax Act, ng years on